ivandfx/DFXWinTweaks/README.md

 DFX Tweaker does not require an internet connection, however, some features like updating the script or posting an issue on GitHub can use your browser.

 ## About updates
-Since DFX Tweaker does not require an Internet connection, updates must be downloaded manually, so check the Releases section from time to time if there is a new version.
+Since DFX Tweaker does not require an internet connection, updates must be downloaded manually, so check the Releases section from time to time if there is a new release.

 **This project can be a little buggy sometimes, there are some bugs that will be solved.**
 - Beta versions of DFX Tweaker are now released on [**Releases**](https://github.com/ivandfx/DFXTweaker/releases).
 You can also check [**Tags**](https://github.com/ivandfx/DFXTweaker/tags) to search more specifically.